Panther–Wotan line: Course

-The Panther–Wotan line went in a north-south direction, stretching from Narva at the Baltic Sea in the north to the Dnieper Estuary at the Black Sea in the south.
-The line ran along the Narva river, the western shore of Lake Peipus, followed the course of the Velikaya river, and then crossed land to Vitebsk, Mogilev, Gomel, and Kiev respectively.
-From Kiev, a large portion of the line ran along the Dnieper to its mouth at the Black Sea.
-The line left the banks of the Dnieper only where another major tributary offered similar defensive capabilities.
+The Panther–Wotan Line ran in a north–south direction, stretching from Narva at the Baltic Sea in the north to the Sea of Azov in the south.
+The line ran along the Narva River and the western shore of Lake Peipus, followed the course of the Velikaya River, and then ran overland to Vitebsk, Mogilev, Gomel, and Kiev.
+From Kiev, a large portion of the line ran along the Dnieper.
 In the south, where the Dnieper curved (western Dnipropetrovsk Oblast) to the west, it was decided to construct the line east of the Dnieper in order to avoid the evacuation or isolation of the Crimea.
+The point north of the Zaporozhe bridgehead where the line crossed the Dnieper was the dividing line between the Panther and Wotan Lines.
+The Panther Line was north of the bridgehead and ran along the west side of the Dnieper, while the Wotan Line was east of the Dnieper and ran south to Melitopol and the Sea of Azov.

 On 11 August 1943, when the order was signed for its construction, the Wehrmacht held positions sometimes hundreds of kilometers to the east of the proposed defensive line, generally along the Donets River in the south, and along a line roughly from Smolensk to Leningrad in the north.